Pakapaka

 Pakapaka is an Argentine television channel and website providing shows and original programming for children ages 2 to 12 and their families.
 Launched initially as a programming section in the Encuentro television channel on September 23, 2007, and later as a digital terrestrial television and FTA channel on September 17, 2010, although regular transmissions begun on September 9.
-It is operated by Argentina's Ministry of Education.
+It is operated by Argentina's Ministry of Human Capital.

 The word paka paka in Quechua language refers to the "hide and seek" game.
+In 2015, they aired shows such as Shaun the Sheep, LoliRock, Minuscule, The Little Prince, Aesop's Theater, Mr. Moon, Ruby Gloom, Magic Planet, Pipi Pupu Rosemary, Dixiland and Pequeñas criaturas cuadradas.

 Programming

 The channel transmits 24 hours a day.
 Its programming is divided in two blocks.
 The first one Ronda Pakapaka, aimed to 2 to 5 years old (preschoolers), contains the following programmes: